Posted on

 Used OCT Machine: How to Tell Used from Refurbished Before You Buy

-You’re looking at two OCT listings — one says “used,” one says “refurbished” — and the price difference is $4,000.
+You’re looking at two OCT listings — one says “used,” one says “refurbished” — and the price difference is significant.
 Before you buy a used OCT machine, you need to know what those labels actually mean in the ophthalmic equipment market.
 They’re not standardized terms, and vendors use them differently.

 Continue reading Used OCT Machine: How to Tell Used from Refurbished Before You Buy